gummiks/crosscorr/README.md

 # crosscorr
-Easily calculate Cross Correlation Functions (CCFs) from HPF data.
+Easily calculate Cross Correlation Functions (CCFs) from different high resolution spectra.
+Includes masks from HARPS, ESPRESSO, and HPF.
 Uses Fortran for speed.
 The fortran code used here is originally derived from <a href='https://github.com/rabrahm/ceres'>ceres</a>.
+The notebooks/ directory shows an example on how to calculate CCFs with HPF spectra.

 # Installation instructions
 To install, run the following commands: